gaurangdave/jaffa/README.md

 - [ ] Support for end to end testing using Protractor.
 - [ ] Ability to add other user libs.
 - [ ] Auto create URL and routing support for new views/controllers.
+- [ ] Auto crate RequireJS config for new AngularJS services.
 - [ ] Feature to upgrade the J.A.F.F.A framework for current running projects.